auto-stack/auto-ui/README.md

-## Auto UI
+## AutoUI

-Auto-ui is a UI Framework based on Rust and Auto lang.
+AutoUI is a UI Framework based on Rust and AutoLang.

-Auto-ui uses [GPUI](https://www.gpui.rs/) as the underlying graphics library, and refers to [GPUI-Component](https://github.com/longbridgeapp/gpui-component) for component design and implementation.
+AutoUI uses [GPUI](https://www.gpui.rs/) as the underlying graphics library, and refers to [GPUI-Component](https://github.com/longbridgeapp/gpui-component) for component design and implementations.

 ## Examples